WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 intended one, the content of the certificate chain should be included in the signed data, like TLS does ({{?I-D.ietf-tls-tls13}}, section 4.4.3).

-## How much to sign
+## How much to sign ## {#how-much-to-sign}

 The previous {{?I-D.thomson-http-content-signature}} and
 {{?I-D.burke-content-signature}} schemes signed just the content, while ({{?I-D.cavage-http-signatures}} could also sign the response headers and the request method and path.
-However, the same path, response headers, and content may mean something very different when retrieved from a different server, so this document expects to include the whole URL in the signed data as well.
+However, the same path, response headers, and content may mean something very different when retrieved from a different server.
+I suspect all higher-level protocols should require the whole URL to be signed, but {{signed-headers}} allows them to do otherwise.

 The question of whether to include other request headers---primarily the `accept*` family---is still open.
 These headers need to be represented so that clients wanting a different language, say, can avoid using the wrong-language response, but it's not obvious that there's a security vulnerability if an attacker can spoof them.
-That said, it's always safer to include everything in the signature.
+For now, the proposal ({{proposal}}) omits other request headers.

-In order to allow multiple clients to consume the same signed response, the response shouldn't include the exact headers that any particular client sends.
+In order to allow multiple clients to consume the same signed exchange, the exchange shouldn't include the exact request headers that any particular client sends.
 For example, a Japanese resource wouldn't include

 ~~~http
 accept-language: ja-JP, ja;q=0.9, en;q=0.8, zh;q=0.7, *;q=0.5